 Payment policy.
 All patients are provided with a treatment plan and estimate of costs before the treatment commences.
 Fees are payable as treatment progresses and paid, in advance of the appointment, upon booking.

 Management of appointments.
-Appointments can be made or rescheduled by calling the practice or by accessing our online booking form at elburton.dental.
+Appointments can be made or rescheduled by calling the practice.

 Reminders.
 E-mail or text reminders are sent to patients the day before any appointment and patients are requested to respond to confirm attendance.
 Please inform the practice if you do not intend to attend the appointment and of any changes to your contact details.

 Cancellation.
 Please try to give 24 hours notice if you would like to cancel your appointment.
-If you fail to turn up to your appointment or if you cancel on the day you may forfeit your payment.
+If you fail to give us 24 hours notice you will be charged a cancellation fee.

 Guarantee: Some dental treatment cannot be guaranteed, such as root fillings and temporary or emergency treatment.
 However, the practice guarantees most permanent dental treatment for one year; this means that should a permanent filling fall out within a year it shall be replaced for free.